-Climate change is featuring in this election like it has never featured in any British election before.
+Climate change is featuring in this UK election like it has never featured in any before.
 Barely mentioned in previous election cycles, this year we have seen it front and centre of manifesto pledges, and Channel 4 hosting a climate debate for the first time.
-Awareness and concern about climate change is now at an all time high, and we are at a critical fork in the road: We vote for a government that will act on climate change, or we don’t and face the consequences.
+Awareness and concern about climate change is at an all time high, and we are at a critical fork in the road: we vote for a government that will act on climate change, or we don’t and face the consequences.

 For many campaigners, this is also a critical moment to make sure we are talking about climate change in the right way.
 Specifically, it’s about putting global justice into our frames, and not allowing the debate to focus so narrowly on emissions targets.
 It’s about framing climate change with reference to historical injustices, such as colonialism, acknowledging that those who are most affected around the world are the least responsible, and advocating solutions that redistribute power and centre the communities on the frontline.

 But it’s not necessarily straightforward to talk about climate change in this way.